Getting Started

 Interactive Mode

 Fx provides an interactive mode that allows you to explore JSON interactively.
-To initiate the interactive mode, pipe a JSON into fx:
+To initiate the interactive mode, pipe JSON into fx:

 curl -i https://fx.wtf/example.json | fx